emtpb/pyfds/doc/usage.rst

     animator.start_simulation()

 A matplotlib window should then open, displaying the field distribution.
-As the simulation process is separate from the animation process, the outputs of the field object stay empty as of now.